 As thrilling and enlightening as traveling is, it is exhausting.
 Really exhausting.
 I have learned a lesson with the amount of travel I am doing in the month of March: space out your travel plans.
 Due to Spring Break, a class excursion and plans with friends, my weekends in March are all spent on the go in different countries.
 As much as I love the Monday to Thursday class schedule, which allows for course excursions and travel on the weekends (another huge perk of Temple’s study abroad programs), that time is fully needed for rest, recuperation and exploring Rome.
 Class excursions and personal travel plans leave little down time to catch up on work and sleep, so be sure to not plan everything back to back.
 I am in the middle of a fantastically tiring travel spree.
-I have spent the majority of my time in Rome and am looking forward to staying there for the upcoming weekends.
+I have spent the majority of my time in Rome and am looking forward to staying there for the upcoming weekends afterwards.

 - Plan ahead for your trips and travel/sleeping arrangements to save money, also be aware of any class excursions and holiday times.
 Attending class excursions are mandatory to pass the class.